6 Tips for RVing Newbies

 Vacationing is about leaving your worries behind and the freedom of exploring someplace new.
 And no one understands that better than those on a Recreational Vehicle (RV) getaway.

-Some of the area’s best RV spots include Navarre Beach Camping Resort, Milton/Gulf Pines KOA Holiday, Sunburst RV Resort, Avalon Landing RV Park, Adventures Unlimited, Santa Rosa RV Resort and Emerald Beach RV Park.
+Some of the area’s best RV spots include Navarre Beach Camping Resort, The Hideaway Retreat, Milton/Gulf Pines KOA Holiday, Sunburst RV Resort, Avalon Landing RV Park, Adventures Unlimited, Santa Rosa RV Resort and Emerald Beach RV Park.

 For those who have never camped out in an RV or more experienced RV-ers who don’t mind being reminded of the basics, here’s a setup checklist to go through when creating your campsite.

 - Bring tools and spare parts just in case

 When you’re getting away from it all, the last thing you want to do is turn around to return for a broken part or tool you need.
 Get your basics like levels and leveling blocks, wheel chocks, sewer hose supports & gloves, and portable lights.

 - Clear your site of branches and obstacles